The Component Information Panel

 A condition is simply the if part of an if/then statement.
 If a certain condition value is found which is equivalent to a condition being met, then the policy will be violated.
 E.g. if we have a policy that has a condition such that if a security vulnerability is found, our Condition Value column would indicate, Found x Security Vulnerabilities.
 In the same regard, Constraints are simply multiple conditions joined together.

 In addition to simply viewing the policy information details, a policy violation can also be waived in this section of the CIP using the Waive button.

 Any components found to be similar to the selected component will be listed in the Similar tab.
 For example, a similar component could be a component that a developer has built locally using the source code of an open source component with minor modifications or additions.

 The Licenses section is split into two areas.
-On the left, any licenses that were identified as declared by the author of the component, as well as any license found during the scan of the component source code are listed.
-On the right, is the license status area where you can set the Status of the component license information.
+On the left, any licenses that were identified as declared by the author of the component, as well as any licenses found during the scan of the component source code are listed.
+On the right is the license status area where you can set the Status of the component license information.

 The Claim Component tab is only available for unknown or similar component matches.
 During a scan, some components are identified as unknown or similar.
 Since we realize that in many cases you actually recognize these components, we provide this section to claim these components by manually specifying their component identifier.